Focus and scope

 - Corpora, language acquisition and teaching

-RiCL only publishes contributions in English in three main forms:
+RiCL only publishes contributions in English in four main forms:

 - Papers reporting on research based on or derived from corpora.